joergschultzelutter/mpad/docs/command_keywords/action_commands.md

 ### WhereIs

 Returns the geocoordinates/address info of the sender's position or a specific call sign.
-Returned data & #### Formats
+Respose data includes:

 - Maidenhead locator
 - MGRS coordinates
 - DMS coordinates
 - UTM coordinates
-- Human-readable address (whereas such data is available)
+- Human-readable address (whereas available)
-- Distance, direction and bearing to the call sign (if differs from user's call sign)
+- Distance, direction and bearing to the call sign (if requested position differs from user's position)
 - Altitude information whereas present

 Action Keyword can be combined with [date](date_keywords.md) / [daytime](daytime_keywords.md) keyword parameters: __NO__